Chace Crawford

-Early life and education
+Early life and background

 Crawford was born in Lubbock, Texas.
 His father, Chris, is a dermatologist, and his mother, Dana, is a teacher.
 He has a younger sister, former Miss Missouri USA winner and Miss USA contestant Candice Crawford.
 Crawford was raised a Southern Baptist.
 While his father was a medical student, Chace lived in Bloomington, Minnesota, for four years, attending Ridgeview Elementary School.
 When his father completed his training, the family moved back to Texas and settled in Plano, a suburb of Dallas.

 During high school, he worked in an Abercrombie & Fitch store and modeled for Hollister.
 He graduated from Trinity Christian Academy in Addison, Texas, in 2003.
 Following graduation, Crawford attended Pepperdine University, studying broadcast journalism and marketing, but dropped out after a few semesters to focus on his acting career.
 He temporarily worked as a car valet to make ends meet.

 Career

 2006–12: Beginnings and Gossip Girl

 Crawford made his film debut in the 2006 supernatural horror-thriller The Covenant, as Tyler Simms.
-In March 2007, he landed the role of main character Nate Archibald on The CW's teen drama series Gossip Girl, making his television debut.
+Long Lost Son (2006 film), In March 2007, he landed the role of main character Nate Archibald on The CW's teen drama series Gossip Girl, making his television debut.
 In 2008, Crawford co-starred in the crime-thriller Loaded, and portrayed the lead role in the supernatural horror film The Haunting of Molly Hartley.
 The following year, he played English singer-songwriter Leona Lewis' boyfriend in the video for her single "I Will Be", which was released in January 2009.
 That same year, Crawford was named "Summer's Hottest Bachelor" by People.

 Crawford has also done a public service announcement for Do Something's Teens for Jeans campaign.
 He then portrayed the lead role, a drug dealer named White Mike, in the film Twelve, directed by Joel Schumacher.
 Based on Nick McDonell's novel of the same name, the film premiered at Sundance Film Festival on January 31, 2010.
 He was tapped to play the lead in the remake of Footloose, even beginning rehearsals for the role, before dropping out after a number of weeks.
 Kenny Wormald was eventually cast for the role.

 In 2011, Crawford starred in the film Peace, Love & Misunderstanding alongside Jane Fonda and Catherine Keener.
 He portrayed a war-protesting butcher named Cole, a love interest of one of the main characters.
 In 2012, Crawford starred alongside Cameron Diaz and Jennifer Lopez in What to Expect When You're Expecting, directed by Kirk Jones.
 It is a film adaptation of the book of the same name by Heidi Murkoff.
 Crawford played Marco in one of the film's interlocking stories.
 His character reunited with an old flame after a turf war between their food trucks, and they embarked on a journey together in the wake of a surprise pregnancy.